AlexFierro9/Music-Bot-Demo/README.md

 # Emotion-based Chatbot with Music Recommendation

-This project is a chatbot that can analyze user sentiments and generate responses based on the emotion detected.
-It also uses the Last.fm API to get the top songs according to the mood of the user and display them along with the conversation.
+This project is a chatbot that can sense user emotions and generate responses that are aligned with the user's mood.
+It also uses the Last.fm API to suggest songs that match the user's feelings and display them along with the chat history.
+This project is built on a HuggingFace Transformers backend that performs the emotion recognition and dialogue generation, and a simple and lightweight js frontend that shows the chat interface and the music player.
+This project is designed to run on low power devices, as the backend server does most of the computation.
+This project is inspired by [this project by Sagar Sehgal](https://github.com/thesagarsehgal/Chatbot_Song_Recommender), which uses a similar approach.

 ## How it works